 After the mid-term elections on June 6, 2021, the president's political party and its allies hold a majority in the Chamber of Deputies and the Senate and a strong influence in various local legislatures.
-The federal administration has significant power to implement substantial changes in law, policy and regulations in Mexico, which could negatively affect our business, results of operations, financial position and prospects.
-We cannot predict whether potential changes in Mexican governmental and economic policy could adversely affect Mexico's economic conditions or the sector in which we operate.
-We cannot provide any assurances that political developments in Mexico, over which we have no control, will not have an adverse effect on our business, results of operations, financial position and prospects.
+The federal administration has significant power to implement substantial changes in law, policy and regulations in Mexico, which could negatively affect our business, results of operations, financial position and forecasts.

+This year, the preliminary elections will be carried out to determine the candidates of each political party for presidential elections, Chamber of Deputies, Chamber of Senators and some state governments (both in the legislative and executive power), therefore, it is a period that may generate social instability in the country.
+We cannot predict the imminent changes in the administration which may derive in changes in the government and economic politics in Mexico which could adversely affect the economic conditions of Mexico or the sector where we operate.
+We cannot guarantee that the political developments in Mexico, which we cannot control, shall not have an adverse effect in our business, results of operations, financial position and forecasts.